madelineliao/vscode-rampup/README.md

 I've added a view represented by an icon of some cherries.

 ## Currently exploring: Populating a view with data from a TreeDataProvider
 I'm currently working on populating the view container mentioned in the previous section.
-Using the Kubernetes VS Code extension (https://github.com/Azure/vscode-kubernetes-tools) as a guide, I'm exploring how to display the users' Kubernetes clusters in the view container.
+Using the Kubernetes VS Code extension (https://github.com/Azure/vscode-kubernetes-tools) as a guide, I'm exploring how to display the user's Kubernetes clusters in the view container.
+### Update: Tuesday 7/2/19
+Was able to get the new view to display the user's Kubernetes clusters.
+Bug: when switching to the Kubernetes extension view then switching back to the new view, the clusters are no longer displayed.
+(Might have to do with the fact that I based my code off of the Kubernetes extension code, so that overlap may be causing some problems?)

 # Resources
 Resources I read through and referenced.